 «He is young.
 Let us pay attention to him, and let us not make his talent unjust.
 He has ventured more than anyone before him.» — Jens Thiis, 1894

 Travelled to Berlin and Florence.
 In Berlin, he frequented the artist circles which included figures such as Edvard Munch, Stanisław Przybyszewski, Julius Meier-Graefe, Richard Dehmel, Count Harry Kessler and Jens Thiis.
 In Florence, Vigeland was inspired by the art of antiquity and the Renaissance.
-Stayed in Florence from 4 February until 21 August 1896, spent three weeks in Rome and Naples in May.

 In desperate lack of an income, Vigeland accepted his first commission for the sculptural decoration of the Nidaros Cathedral in Trondheim.
 All together he modelled 44 sculptures for the Cathedral in the period 1898–1902, and spent several periods working on site in Trondheim.

 Arranged his second and last solo exhibition in Kristiania, which received glowing reviews and underscored his position as one of Norway’s leading sculptors.
 His daughter Else was born.
-The child’s mother was Laura Mathilde Andersen, with whom he started a relationship with 1894 when she stood as a model for Hell.
+The child’s mother was Laura Mathilde Andersen, with whom he started a relationship with in 1894 when she stood as a model for Hell.
 In 1901 she gave birth to a son, Gustav.

 Participated with six sculptures at the Nordic Art Exhibition in Keiser Wilhelm Museum in Krefeld.
 Took over an old studio at Hammersborg in Kristiania, owned by the City.
 Moved from Pilestredet to an apartment in Fredensborgveien 1 in October.
 Inga Syvertsen, who was now 19, moved in with him, officially as his housekeeper.

 Participated, together with Edvard Munch, in Kunstnernes Efteraarsudstilling (Artists’ Autumn Exhibition) in Charlottenborg in Copenhagen, and the two were presented as ‘the two great’ Norwegian contemporary artists.
-Showed an interest in the art of Paul Gauguin.

 The Beggars was exhibited in the Universal Exhibition in Brussels.
 The painter Halfdan Strøm reported that Vigeland’s group received a great deal of attention, not least among artists.

 Exhibited about 30 sculptures in the National Gallery, both new and old.
 Critics detected a change of style in his new works.
-Ordered photographs of sculptures by Maillol and Matisse.
+Ordered photographs of sculptures by Aristide Maillol and Henri Matisse.
 Curtailed both his travels and his exhibiting activities after 1912.